rbnmaia/PShellDoesntBite/README.md

 # PShellDoesntBite

-PowerShell Scripting
+PowerShell all the things!!

-Random Pshell scripts from v6 for multipurposes, the goal of the repository is to be a compilation over time.
+Sysadmin pwsh v5/6/7 scripts for multipurposes, the main goal is to create a compilation over time.

-Sometimes I come up with some idea that can be scripted or automated and publish here.